Smoke rises from canon fire during a military demonstration.

 Devotees slaughter chickens as offerings during a small local festival meant to bring in a good harvest and luck for the spring.

 13 / 18

 Young men climb a giant spire made of bamboo and pine branches, that sits on top of a wooden chariot.
 This is a festival meant to bring rain.

 14 / 18

 A woman walks among pigeons in Kathmandu's durbar square.

 16 / 18

 A man sells betel nut during a small festival.

 17 / 18

-Women devotees clean themselves with water flowing out of a sacred area.
+Women devotees cleanse themselves with water flowing from a sacred area.